VladlenAfonin/state/README.md

    ansible-galaxy collection install community.general
    ```

-   In case you do not have Ansible of version CHANGEME you can still try the following command:
+   In case you do not have Ansible of version >= 2.13.9 you can still try the following command:

    ```bash
    ansible-galaxy install -r requirements.yml --server="https://old-galaxy.ansible.com" --ignore-certs